saarw/cstruct2rs/README.md

 # cstruct2rs
-A utility to help convert C structs to Rust structs for integration over FFI.
-As part of my project MediaOrgan.com, I interface with RAW-processing library LibRaw, a C library that uses lots of structs.
-This utility is meant to help convert most of those structs to Rust format.
+<p>A utility to help convert C structs to Rust structs for integration over FFI.</p>

+<p>As part of my project MediaOrgan.com, I interface with RAW-processing library LibRaw, a C library that uses massive amounts of structs with many fields.
+I hope this utility will help convert most of those structs to Rust format.</p>

 ### How to run
 <li/>Compile by running <b>cargo build --release</b><br/>